CIPS Designation - Certified International Property Specialist

 Available Online Courses

-Europe and International Real Estate (1 day) Provides information on working with clients in Western and Central Europe.
+Provides information on working with clients in Western and Central Europe.
 The European Union and its impact on international real estate are covered, along with economic and real estate trends, networking and relationship building, plus marketing and selling practices.

-vides the tools needed to present investment information to international clients--in their currency and area.
+These courses provide the tools needed to present investment information to international clients--in their currency and area.
 You will learn how to measure investment performance, prepare financial projections, and understand the effects of taxes and exchange rates on investment.
 This course is waived for students who have passed the CCIM Intro, CCIM 101, or CRS 204 courses.
 An HP-10BII calculator is REQUIRED for this course.
 Attached is a special calculator guide designed to familiarize you with this calculator.